HBO Max: Friends reunion, streaming 'free' and everything else to know

-HBO Max, after a bumpy launch a year ago, is building momentum: The long-delayed Friends reunion lands early Thursday morning, it's streaming big new movies as soon as they hit theaters, and its cheaper $10-a-month subscription tier supported by ads is launching next week.
+HBO Max's long-delayed Friends reunion landed Thursday morning, exactly a year later than it was originally supposed to come out.
+The nearly two-hour special is the latest in a series of developments building momentum for HBO Max after a bumpy launch a year ago.
+And next week brings Max's cheaper $10-a-month subscription tier supported by ads, followed by the movie In the Heights, streaming as soon as it hits theaters June 11.

-But HBO Max has unfortunately killed its weeklong free trial.
-That means if you want to stream the Friends reunoon, other Max originals originals or any of the Warner Bros. movies on its 2021 slate -- including In the Heights, Matrix 4 or Dune later this year -- you'll either need to pay for a Max subscription or figure out if your regular HBO subscription includes a free upgrade to a Max account.
+But HBO Max has killed its weeklong free trial.
+That means if you want to stream the Friends reunion, other Max originals or any of the Warner Bros. movies on its 2021 slate -- including Matrix 4 or Dune later this year -- you'll either need to pay for a Max subscription or figure out if your regular HBO subscription includes a free upgrade to a Max account.

-That cheaper version of HBO Max is coming next week.
-The service plans to launch a less expensive, ad-supported tier in the US during the first week of June, adding commercials to its programming in exchange for a $5 discount to its now $15-a-month subscription price.
+That less expensive, ad-supported version of HBO Max, coming to the US next week, will add commercials to its programming in exchange for a $5 discount to its now $15-a-month subscription price.
 The new tier is missing a big draw, however: It won't have any of those new Warner Bros. movies when they first come out.
 If you want to stream those films, you have to subscribe to the pricier, ad-free level.

 The cheaper tier will have the Friends reunion, though, and the $10-a-month option should become available within days of the Friends' special's premiere.
-HBO Max hasn't confirmed its the cheaper tier's exact launch date yet, but it is expected midweek, which would put it sometime around June 1-3.
+HBO Max hasn't confirmed the cheaper tier's exact launch date yet, but it's expected midweek, which would put it sometime around June 1-3.

 What channel is the Friends reunion special on?